7 min read

 into void . . .

-Notice how the above musical scale begins with the tonic note (rectangle #1), which at the apex of the ascending scale (rectangle #13), is repeated an octave higher, and again at the nadir of the descending scale (rectangle #24).
+Notice how the above musical scale begins with the tonic note (rectangle #1), which at the zenith of the ascending scale (rectangle #13), is repeated an octave higher, and again at the nadir of the descending scale (rectangle #24).

 ▼▼⛛▼⛛▼▼